About Incorporating iCloud into Your App

-Adopting iCloud in your app lets your users begin a workflow on one device and finish it on another.
+Adopting iCloud key-value and document storage in your app lets your users begin a workflow on one device and finish it on another.

-Or say you provide a drawing app for iOS and OS X. In the morning, an architect creates some sketches on her iPad while visiting a client.
+For a drawing app, an architect creates some sketches on her iPad while visiting a client.
 On returning to her studio, she launches your app on her iMac.
 All the new sketches are already there, waiting to be opened and worked on.

 To store state information for the podcast app in iCloud, you’d use iCloud key-value storage.
 To store the architectural drawings in iCloud, you’d use iCloud document storage.

-iCloud supports three kinds of storage.
-To pick the right one (or combination) for your app, make sure you understand the intent and capabilities of each.
-The three kinds of iCloud storage are:
+There are four iCloud storage APIs to choose from.
+To pick the right one (or combination) for your app, make sure you understand the purpose and capabilities of each.
+The iCloud storage types are:

 Key-value storage for discrete values, such as preferences, settings, and simple app state.

-Document storage for user-visible file-based information such as word processing documents, drawings, and complex app state.
+iCloud document storage for user-visible file-based information such as word-processing documents, drawings, and complex app state.

-Core Data storage for shoebox-style apps and server-based, multi-device database solutions for structured content. iCloud Core Data storage is built on document storage and employs the same iCloud APIs.
+Core Data storage for shoebox-style apps and server-based, multidevice database solutions for structured content. iCloud Core Data storage is built on iCloud document storage and employs the same iCloud APIs.